 My lining fit is not perfect, but for my first coat making experience I am happy.

-If you have not made a coat before then I can recommend this pattern.
+If you have not made a coat before I recommend the Sapporo Coat pattern.